redis/redis-doc/docs/manual/data-types/_index.md

 ---

 A Redis stream is a data structure that acts like an append-only log.
 Streams are useful for recording events in the order they occur.
 See the [Redis streams docs](/docs/manual/data-types/streams) for details and usage.

+Geospatial indexes
+---

+Redis provides geospatial indexes, which are useful for finding locations within a given geographic radius.
+You can add locations to a geospatial index using the [GEOADD](/commands/geoadd) command.
+You then search for locations within a given radius using the [GEORADIUS](/commands/georadius) command.

+See the [complete geospatial index command reference](commands/?group=geo) for all of the details.